awsdocs/aws-kms-developer-guide/doc_source/control-access-overview.md

 For most AWS services, IAM policies are the only way to control access to the service's resources\.
 Some services offer resource\-based policies or other access control mechanisms to complement IAM policies, but these are generally optional and you can control access to the resources in these services with only IAM policies\.
 This is not the case for AWS KMS, however\.
 To allow access to a KMS key, you must use the key policy, either alone or in combination with IAM policies or grants\.
 IAM policies by themselves are not sufficient to allow access to a KMS key, though you can use them in combination with a key policy\.

-For more information about using key policies, see [Using key policies](key-policies.md)\.
+For more information about using key policies, see [Key policies](key-policies.md)\.

-For more information about using IAM policies, see [Using IAM policies](iam-policies.md)\.
+For more information about using IAM policies, see [IAM policies](iam-policies.md)\.

-For more information about using grants, see [Using grants](grants.md)\.
+For more information about using grants, see [Using grants in AWS KMS](grants.md)\.

 ## Specifying permissions in a policy<a name="overview-policy-elements"></a>

 AWS KMS provides a set of API operations\.
 To control access to these API operations, AWS KMS provides a set of *actions* that you can specify in a policy\.
-For more information, see [AWS KMS API permissions reference](kms-api-permissions-reference.md)\.
+For more information, see [Permissions reference](kms-api-permissions-reference.md)\.

 A policy is a document that describes a set of permissions\.
 The following are the basic elements of a policy\.
 + **Resource** – In an IAM policy, you use an Amazon Resource Name \(ARN\) to specify the resource that the policy applies to\.
 For more information, see [AWS KMS resources and operations](#kms-resources-operations)\.
 In a key policy, you use `"*"` for the resource, which effectively means "this KMS key\."
 A key policy applies only to the KMS key it is attached to\.